 top of page

 Often considered one of the prettiest violas, this unusual violet grows up to 10" tall and has leaves shaped like a bird's foot.
 It blooms in early spring and sometimes in fall.
-The pansy-like, pale-to-dark purple flowers have bright orange anthers and are pollinated by bees and butterflies.
+The pansy-like, pale to dark purple flowers have bright orange anthers and are pollinated by bees and butterflies.
 Bird's foot violet takes a clumping form and grows best in well-drained soils and full sun, making it the perfect choice for a rock garden.
 Unlike most violets, this one reproduces only by seed, which may make it a bit more difficult to grow.
 However, it self-seeds in ideal growing conditions.
 Ants are attracted to the sugary coating secreted by the seeds; they aid in seed dispersal by carrying the seeds back to their nests.
 This process is known as myrmecochory.
+This flower is listed as threatened in Ohio.

 The genus Viola is Latin for “various sweet-scented flowers,” and pedata means "like a bird’s foot," which refers to the deeply cut, lobed leaves.